 Isolation and Security

 Amazon VPC provides network isolation, allowing users to define their private network space with specific IP address ranges.
 Security is enhanced through network access control lists (ACLs) and security groups, which act as virtual firewalls to control inbound and outbound traffic at the subnet and instance levels.
+This is a primary reason why many move from standard hosting to migrating from shared hosting to VPS or VPC environments.

 Customizable Network Configuration